crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

  * Configure from Admin panel
  * Valid HTML
  * Section 508 and WAI Accessibility Validation.
- * Allows Trackbacks and Pingbacks
+ * Allows Trackbacks and Pingbacks.
  * Setting to hide the CAPTCHA from logged in users and or admins
- * Setting to show the CAPTCHA on the comment form, registration form, login, or all.
+ * Setting to show the CAPTCHA on the forms for comments, registration, lost password, login, or all.
- * I18n language translation support (see FAQ)
+ * I18n language translation support.
+[See FAQ](http://wordpress.org/extend/plugins/si-captcha-for-wordpress/faq/).

 Captcha Image Support:
 ---------------------